-Goal #2: Access Evaluation Criteria
+Goal #2: Accessibility and Connectivity Evaluation Criteria

 - 2C1.
 Impact of transportation projects on low income and minority populations - 2C2.
 Miles of designated facilities (on-street and off-street) for bicyclists and pedestrians provided. - 2C3.
 Potential impact on bicycle and pedestrian volumes. - 2C4.
 Impact on system-wide connectivity and availability of more direct routes accommodating all modes of transportation. - 2C5.
 ADA Compliance. - 2C6.
 Viability of non-auto travel. - 2C7.
 Incorporation of safe, convenient, and comfortable multimodal facilities. - 2C8.
-Impact on transit ridership.
+Impact on transit ridership. - 2C9.
+Compliance with "Complete Street" concept within urban areas, and appropriate locations within the urban fringe.